callofdutyops/girlfriend/README.md

 # girlfriend
-My girlfriend written by me
+This My girlfriend written by me.

+Made by me, trained by me, live for me and only for me.

+# Technology will be used
+Deep Learning